bouncepaw/henlang/PARSE.md

 'x 'a b → ERROR, not expected symbol after symbol
 ```

-Composition breaks by any operator or separator except of backslash followed by a newlite.
+Composition breaks by any operator or separator except of backslash followed by a newline.

 ```
 a b ⇒ k d a ; z o →